 What should I do if a volunteer cancels at the last minute, is very late in arrival or simply does not show up?

-Volunteers who come to work through the app are insured by SunDo for personal damages when working according to the standard safety rules.
+Volunteers who come to work through the app are insured by SunDo for personal damages when working according to standard safety rules.
 Regardless, we recommend you, the farmer, to have the necessary insurance to operate the farm.
-Volunteers who come to you independently and are not registered for an activity through the app will not be insured by SunDo and the responsibility for them solely on you.
+Volunteers who come to you independently and are not registered to an activity through the app will not be insured by SunDo and the responsibility for them lies solely on you.